Lenses CLI¶

 - View processors

-$ lenses-cli processors # filter by namespace $ lenses-cli processors --namespace lenses-sql # use the query flag to add further querying $ lenses-cli processors --output --query="[?ClusterName == 'IN_PROC'].Name | sort(@) | {Processor_Names_IN_PROC: join(', ', @)}"
+- View all processors registered, optionally filter by name, cluster and namespace. - $ lenses-cli processors # filter by namespace $ lenses-cli processors --namespace lenses-sql # use the query flag to add further querying $ lenses-cli processors --output --query="[?ClusterName == 'IN_PROC'].Name | sort(@) | {Processor_Names_IN_PROC: join(', ', @)}"

 - Create processors